effectfully/Beauty-and-the-Beast/readme.md

    In (var "h3" · var "x0" · var "x1" · var "x2"))))
 ```

-which looks OK modulo η-expansion and unnecessary unfolding of the `h6` function.
+which looks OK modulo η-expansion and redundant unfolding of the `h6` function.